stasinak/Computer-Vision-Challenge/README.md

 ## Theoretical questions

 * How could you change the architecture of the network to provide better results and/or face issues that may arise (overfitting, underfitting etc.) ?
-  * Optional: If time permits try some of them
+  * **Optional**: If time permits try some of them
 * Given that the dataset is quite small, what approach could you use to increase the dataset and provide a more diverse dataset for improving the results?
-  * Optional: If time permits, implement the approach
+  * **Optional**: If time permits, implement the approach
 * What other methods can you think of in order to improve the results (not in terms of architecture).
-  * Optional: If time permits try some of them
+  * **Optional**: If time permits try some of them
 * How would you change the network in order to be used for other tasks (for example semantic segmentation)
-* Assuming that you only have two classes (e.g dogs and cats in the dataset and the classes in the dataset are not equally distributed, but 90/10.
+* Assuming that you only have two classes (e.g dogs and cats) in the dataset and the classes in the dataset are not equally distributed, but 90/10.
-  * How will you describe the dataset with a word?
+  * How will you describe the dataset in a word?
   * Is accuracy suitable for this kind of problem?
   * Shortly describe how you will approach this kind of dataset

 ## General Comments

 * The results are not that important, we are mostly interested in the way you approach the problem, the metrics you will choose and the analysis
-* Feel free to include any other questions that would be interesting to answer during the experiments
+* Feel free to include any other question that would be interesting to answer during the experiments
 * Please provide comments, not only during the analysis but also to the code
 * If you do not have time to implement a subtask, give a theoretical description of how you will approach the issue (e.g train for 10,100,200 epochs, what effect do you believe it will present and how you will prevent the network from that effect?
 * The network is very shallow, therefore it will run fast on a CPU.
-In case you want to run it on a GPU, you can check google Colab
+In case you want to run it on a GPU, you can check [google Colab](https://colab.research.google.com/)
 * In case you need more time, feel free to contact us.